Bar SardineAddress and Info

 Raoul’sAddress and Info

 The burger at Raoul’s was named the best in Manhattan by Thrillist’s National Burger Critic, but it comes with a pretty big caveat: There are only 12 made each night, and they’re only available at the bar.
 If you can make it there a little before the kitchen opens at 5:30, you may be lucky enough to experience the perfectly seared, brisket-heavy patty topped with rich, triple-cream Saint-André, red onions, cornichons, and peppery greens for extra acid and spice, inside a squishy challah bun.

 The Spotted PigAddress and Info

-Before April Bloomfield’s Salvation Burger earned long lines and quadruple-digit Instagram likes, there was the famed chargrilled burger with Roquefort at her first restaurant, the Michelin-starred Spotted Pig.
-This is a real bare-bones cheeseburger; you won’t get any lettuce, tomato, or onion -- and it hardly needs them.
+The famed chargrilled burger with Roquefort at April Bloomfield's Michelin-starred Spotted Pig is a real bare-bones cheeseburger; you won’t get any lettuce, tomato, or onion -- and it doesn't need them.
 What you will get is an ultra-thick beef patty topped with seriously stinky (in the best way) cheese inside a fresh-baked bun branded with criss-crossed grill marks.
-There is a slight challenge that comes with ordering this -- that is, somehow making your way through a mountain of shoestring fries that nearly engulfs the already fairly tall burger.
-Godspeed.
+There is a slight challenge that comes with ordering this -- that is, somehow making your way through a mountain of shoestring fries that nearly engulfs the already tall burger.